Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 :width: 600px
 ```

-Unsuprisingly, the Philippine Eagle is again the highest species.
+So when combining EDGE and ecoDGE, the Philippine Eagle is the highest
-However, most birds in Accipitridae are not currently threatened by
+species.
+In general, we might expect ED and FD to correlate, as species
+with many close relatives are likely to share morphological traits that
-extinction according to IUCN criteria.
-For your own taxa, this may be a
+determine function.
+For your own taxa, you might find that these scores
-very different story, and ED and FD scores may matter a lot more.
-It’s
-also up to you if you want to down weight GE scores, or you agree that
-conservation priority goes to those species most threatened with
+match up, or perhaps there are different conservation priorities for
+each metric.
+Because we don’t tend to focus on conserving a single
+species, there should be differences between each metric that make
-extinction.
-How you chose to interpret and present your results is up to
+deciding conservation priorities a complicated task.
+How you chose to
+interpret and present your results is up to you, and will depend on the
-you, and will depend on the group that you’ve chosen.
+group that you’ve chosen.

 For the practicals and coursework we’ve chosen to use a simplified
 version of EcoEDGE scores.
 If you’re interested in learning more, check